twiddlingbits/anthonys-early-code/amiga/perfect-sound/readme.md

 # Perfect Sound
-This folder contains the source code, orcad schematic, amiga disk images (for use in an emulator), and pictures of the Perfect Sound 8-bit digitizer hardware and software.
+This folder contains the source code, orcad schematic, amiga disk images (for use in an amiga emulator), and pictures of the Perfect Sound 8-bit digitizer hardware and software.

 Perfect Sound was a stereo 8-bit sound sampler (also known as a sound digitizer) for the Commodore Amiga Computer.
 The Amiga was the first computer that could play stereo 8 bit audio, but there was no way to record it.
 Perfect Sound let you record and edit audio files.